holographicSol/SatIO_Core/README.md

 *SatIO - Written by Benjamin Jack Cullen*

 SatIO is a Realtime data hive & programmable switch, before and after flashing, for building devices with and or on top of.
-Displays are optional, the system can be headless and tiny.
+Displays are optional, the system can be headless and merely about the size of its primary, secondary MCU's.

 The number of possible combinations that can be entered into the matrix, may dwarf the estimated ~10⁸⁰ atoms in the observable universe by roughly 8,000 orders of magnitude.